Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

 ## HOW TO USE

-You need to have installed Python3 so you can run the script.
+You need to have installed Python 3 so you can run the script.
 You need to download nametag_gui.py, certificate_gui.py and requirements.txt and put them in the same folder.
 Add whatever font you like in the same folder as those three files (it needs to be .ttf).
 Add picture of name tag and certificate that you want to use for competition.